veronika8597/House_Price_Prediction/index.md

 ### Hi!
 We are Veronika & Osnat

-We made a machine learning project to predict  the sell price of an asset in the New York state.
+We made a machine learning project on the Realtor.com website to predict  the sell price of an asset in the New York state.

 ### Development